The Event Lowdown.

 And this especially applies to all "first-timers", who will be immediately removed from the group, no questions asked.Back to Top

-Others are real events, and although they seem "free" to sign-up to on Meetup, there is an entrance fee to be paid on the door at the venue itself - because the event isn't actually "free", it's just being advertised on Meetup.
+Others are real events, and although they may seem "free" to sign-up to on Facebook, there is an entrance fee to be paid on the door at the venue itself - because the event isn't actually "free", it's just being advertised on Facebook.

 But a group like this one here isn't advertising a secondary event, there is no hidden secondary source of income - this is it.

-But it takes a considerable amount of time to arrange these events so regularly and with such variety - writing, checking locations and details, maintaining websites etc. - and there are also running costs - Meetup fees, webspace etc - there's no such thing as a free lunch, and so a nominal attendance fee is expected, usually just the price of a cup of coffee, as a mark of respect for all the hard work done by the organiser.
+But it takes a considerable amount of time to arrange these events so regularly and with such variety - writing, checking locations and details, maintaining websites etc. - and there are also running costs - printing, webspace, equipment etc - there's no such thing as a free lunch, and so a nominal attendance fee is expected, usually just the price of a cheap cup of coffee, as a mark of respect for all the hard work done by the organiser.

-Anyone who feels this is unreasonable, please feel at liberty to form your own Meetup group.Back to Top
+Anyone who feels this is unreasonable, please feel at liberty to form your own Facebook group.Back to Top

 These events take place even if an asteroid threatens to extinguish all forms of life from the surface of planet Earth, and will therefore certainly not be cancelled just because any one individual considers that it's maybe either too hot or too cold, too wet, dry, overcast, bright, dark, too this, too that . . .